 Use Less and Recycle

-A large part of any company’s waste is trash like paper, cardboard and ink cartridges.
+A large part of any company’s waste is trash like paper, cardboard, and ink cartridges.
 This year, start to put in place initiatives that can help your employees to ensure that all these things are properly disposed of.
+One of the best ways to do so is to hire a dumpster rental service, where they put bins in places that are available to everyone so they can use them instead of leaving trash bags on the sidewalk.

 There are now many initiatives all across the world to help businesses to do just this.
 Using less also helps you to minimize waste and save money for office supplies.
 You will be amazed at how careless employees are with waste once you start to assess your company’s current waste management.